KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MM-Remote by Klettner](https://github.com/Klettner/MM-Remote)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Recommendation: Found `uses: actions/checkout@v2` in file `main.yml`: Replace it with v4.
+4. Recommendation: Found `uses: actions/checkout@v2` in file `main.yml`: Replace it with v4.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mm-tkl-timetable by eerotal](https://github.com/eerotal/mm-tkl-timetable)